Projects requiring a development and building permit

 - Submit the development permit and completed construction drawings to an approved safety codes inspection agency for Code Review (PDF, 47 kb) .
 The inspection agency will not review construction drawings until a development permit has been issued.
 Please ensure that a copy of the plans inspection report and a copy of the plans stamped by the building inspector are forwarded to Parks Canada.

-- Submit the building permit application form (PDF, 124 kb), building permit application fee, and compliance deposit to Parks Canada.
+- Submit the General application for a Permit form (PDF, 0.3 MB), building permit application fee, and compliance deposit to Parks Canada.

 - The cost for the building permit is $7 per $1,000 (or portion thereof) of construction plus GST.
 The building permit fee can be paid by cash, cheque, debit, or credit at the Parks Canada Administration Office.
 Cheques should be made out to the Receiver General for Canada.